How to buy Lovisa Holdings (LOV) shares

 Lovisa Holdings overview

 Lovisa Holdings Limited engages in the retail sale of fashion jewelry and accessories.
 It designs, develops, sources, and merchandises fashion jewelry and accessories under the Lovisa brand name.
-As of June 28, 2020, the company operated 435 retail stores, including 41 franchise stores.
-It operated owned stores in Australia, New Zealand, Singapore, Malaysia, South Africa, the United Kingdom, France, and the United States; and franchised stores in Kuwait, the United Arab Emirates, Oman, Bahrain, Saudi Arabia, Qatar, and Vietnam.
-Lovisa Holdings Limited was founded in 2010 and is based in Hawthorn, Australia.
+As of June 27, 2021, the company operated 544 retail stores, including 36 franchise stores and 508 owned stores.
+It operated owned stores in Australia, New Zealand, Singapore, Malaysia, South Africa, the United Kingdom, France, Luxembourg, Belgium, Germany, Netherlands, Austria, Switzerland, and the United States; and franchised stores in the Middle East.
+Lovisa Holdings Limited was founded in 2010 and is headquartered in Hawthorn, Australia.

 Frequently asked questions